mattermost/mattermost-test-management/data/test-cases/self-hosted/in-product-purchase/test-6.md

 - Make sure the instance where feature is being tested had the feature flag 'ServiceSettings.SelfHostedPurchase' enabled
   Note: AIR gapped instances will (or might) not have access to internet.

+Test success criteria:

+- Air gapped instances should not be able to successfully contact CWS.
+- Air gapped instances should not load Stripe javascript file needed for doing signup.

 Test:

 - Log into workspace with admin credentials.